DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (CVPR-2021) (PyTorch)

+# Updates

+***June 11, 2021*** An example of using a simple toolbox, torch.quantization, to quantize RepVGG.
+Please check it below.

-Update (June 10, 2021): training with the custom weight decay has been tested.
+***June 10, 2021*** Training with the custom weight decay has been tested.
 Just add ```--custwd``` to the training command.
-I am tuning the QAT hyper-parameters on RepVGG-A0 (initial lr, weight decay coefficient, epochs, whether to freeze quant parameters and BN ...)

-Update (June 8, 2021): found out that high-performance quantization required a custom weight decay.
+***June 8, 2021*** found out that high-performance quantization required a custom weight decay.
 Such a weight decay also improves the full-precision accuracy.
-Released the code for such weight decay and quantization-aware training (QAT) but not tested.
-The hyper-parameters for QAT may not be optimal and I am still working on it.
 Will release the quantized models after tuning the hyper-parameters and finishing the QAT.

-Update (May 30, 2021): finished and tested the code for quantization.
-It turns out that a simple quantization-aware training (torch.quantization.prepare_qat) is good enough to realize in8 quant with around 0.5% accuracy drop.
-Will update the code in several days.

-Update (Apr 25, 2021): a deeper RepVGG model achieves **83.55\% top-1 accuracy on ImageNet** with [SE](https://openaccess.thecvf.com/content_cvpr_2018/html/Hu_Squeeze-and-Excitation_Networks_CVPR_2018_paper.html) blocks and an input resolution of 320x320.
+***Apr 25, 2021*** A deeper RepVGG model achieves **83.55\% top-1 accuracy on ImageNet** with [SE](https://openaccess.thecvf.com/content_cvpr_2018/html/Hu_Squeeze-and-Excitation_Networks_CVPR_2018_paper.html) blocks and an input resolution of 320x320.
 Note that it is trained with 224x224 but tested with 320x320, so that it is still trainable with a global batch size of 256 on a single machine with 8 1080Ti GPUs.
 If you test it with 224x224, the top-1 accuracy will be 81.82%.
 It has 1, 8, 14, 24, 1 layers in the 5 stages respectively.
 The width multipliers are a=2.5 and b=5 (the same as RepVGG-B2).
 The model name is "RepVGG-D2se".
 The code for building the model (repvgg.py) and testing with 320x320 (the testing example below) has been updated and the weights have been released at Google Drive and Baidu Cloud.
 Please check the links below.

+# Introduction

 This is a super simple ConvNet architecture that achieves over **80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU**!
 This repo contains the **pretrained models**, code for building the model, training, and the conversion from training-time model to inference-time, and **an example of using RepVGG for semantic segmentation**.